Vlad-Radz/data-engineering-inverted-index/README.md

 Todos:
 - What should be included into Terraform code base?
-    - CMK for the EKS cluster to use when encrypting your K8s secrets inside of K8s
     - Check the YAML for config of cluster: https://www.eksworkshop.com/030_eksctl/launcheks/ or here - how to add an additional nodegroup: https://www.eksworkshop.com/advanced/430_emr_on_eks/prereqs/
 - How to deploy EMR on EKS with Terraform?
     - create EKS cluster